Marc and Laura dreamed of creating a new life outside of London for their growing family.

 For the design of the front elevation, we worked from the inside out and developed a striking sawtooth roof profile that gave drama and height to the interior, with a first floor balcony running across the south facing facade on which to bask in the sun.

 During the design phase, we created a 3D model to walk Marc and Laura through their home and discuss how things might work.
 Finalising the practical and technical aspects of the design before construction began, we were able to discuss features in detail, such as internal finishes and kitchen layout, to minimise the inefficiency of any late changes.

 The devil is in the detail.
 Discussing everything with Marc and Laura gave them the opportunity to contribute to every decision, creating a house designed and built especially for them and the way they live.
 They brought lots of fantastic ideas, such as painting the cupboard doors that filled the space under the stairs in chalk paint to create a ‘chalk wall’ for their family to doodle on.

 From the carefully designed and digitally manufactured birch plywood staircase to the beautiful copper kitchen island worktop, every detail was considered.
 And super-insulated walls, triple glazed windows, high level of airtightness, MVHR and underfloor heating ensure the property requires very little energy to run.

 Marc and Laura are now enjoying the ‘spirit of shared endeavour’ and the collaborative community culture that Graven Hill has created, all from the comfort of their beautiful new home.

-Since lockdown in March, Marc and Laura have been busy setting up their new granola business, Flower House Granola, from their beautiful kitchen.
+Since lockdown in March, Marc and Laura have been busy setting up their new granola business, Granola Girls, from their beautiful kitchen.

 To learn more about the build and entire process, visit Marc and Laura's personal 'project blog' for Build It.